-Short of custom ordering a truck like the described above, finding a half-ton truck with payload capacity exceeding 2,000 pounds can be extremely difficult.
-In fact, we have seen dozens of aluminum bodied Ford F150s on dealer lots with 1,500 pounds of payload or less.
+Short of custom ordering a truck like the one described above, finding a half-ton truck with a payload capacity exceeding 2,000 pounds can be extremely difficult.
+In fact, we have seen dozens of aluminum-bodied Ford F150s on dealer lots with 1,500 pounds of payload or less.
 If you don’t configure a half-ton truck correctly, it probably won’t have the payload capacity you’re looking for.

 Our best advice is to over truck.
 Unless you are dead-set that you have to drive a half-ton, go bigger.
 A three-quarter or one-ton truck is much more likely to have the payload you need for a fully-loaded and wet Capri Retreat.
 Then you should have the extra capacity to tow a boat, or whatever towable toys you prefer.
 Even better, you will have the option to get a bigger camper down the road, should that fancy strike.